unyt-org/uix/docs/manual/15 Deployment.md

 * `on`: (text or text[]) GitHub event name that triggers the deployment
 * `secrets` (text or text[]) List of GitHub secrets that are exposed to the app as environment variables
 * `tests`: (boolean) If this option is enabled, [tests](https://github.com/unyt-org/unyt-tests/) for all `*.test.ts`, `*.test.js` and `*.test.dx`
-    files in the repository are automatically executed before deployment (enabled per default)
+    files in the repository are automatically executed before deployment (enabled by default)

 When the git_deploy plugin is defined, GitHub workflow files are automatically generated when the app is run.